lsteinmann/datplot/README.md

 Installation
 -------
+'datplot' is on CRAN with version 1.0.0.

+    install.packages("datplot")

-'datplot' is not currently on CRAN.
-It can be installed from GitHub with devtools:
+Later versions can be installed from GitHub with devtools:

     devtools::install_github("lsteinmann/datplot")